Komodo/komodo-documentation/README.txt

 use the "mozhelp" build target, see below) but you can do a full Komodo doc build without bothering with a full Komodo tree.

 The komododoc project includes documentation for all apps built using the Open Komodo framework.
-Currently this includes Komodo Snapdragon (code name), Komodo IDE and Komodo Edit.
+Currently this includes Komodo IDE and Komodo Edit.
 Keeping docs for all Komodo apps in one repository will help ensure that all Komodo projects best benefit from shared work on their docs.
 Time spent on documenting software is precious -- we want to make sure it is best used.

 The build system here provides simple mechanisms for including/excluding/marking only those parts of the docs that are relevant